hayleydorfman/valence-control/README.md

 **Model Fitting**

 1. Download or copy the entire ‘model’ folder and the csv data files to your local computer.
 There may be MATLAB dependencies/functions necessary to run the models that you may need to download separately.
-One of these dependencies will be the MATLAB Optimization Toolbox (https://www.mathworks.com/products/optimization.html).
+This includes the MATLAB Optimization Toolbox (https://www.mathworks.com/products/optimization.html) and the Statistics and Machine Learning Toolbox (https://www.mathworks.com/products/statistics.html).
 2. Open ‘model’ folder in MATLAB (version 2019b or later preferred)
 3. Make sure a copy of the data csv file you want to fit models to is located in the ‘model’ folder/in the location on your computer where you are running models.
 4. Type the following in the MATLAB command window: